orent2018/viz_web/README.md

    -  The Client VPN endpoint was associated with the public subnet.

-   -  A server certificate was created and 2 client certificates.
+   -  A server certificate was created and 2 client certificates (using easyrsa).

    -  All certificates were added to ASM and were used in the creation of the